fallcool/AngularJwtAuthenticationBundle/Resources/doc/index.md

     prefix: /profile
 ```

-Add the dependencies to your `index.twig.html` :
+Add the dependencies to your `index.twig.html`.
+Assume that you have already imported angularJs, angularResource, AngularRoute and jQuery :

 ```html
     <!-...->